fblettner/fblettner.github.io/_liberty/technical/liberty-deployment.md

 3. Access the services through the designated ports to ensure everything is functioning as expected.

+## Alternative: Pull Docker Images from Terminal

+If you prefer to pull Docker images directly from the terminal, you can do so using the following commands:

+1. Open a terminal and log in to the custom registry:

+    ```sh
+    docker login ghcr.io
+    ```

+    When prompted, enter your username and password (token).

+2. Pull the required Docker images manually:

+    ```sh
+    docker pull ghcr.io/fblettner/liberty-node:latest
+    docker pull ghcr.io/fblettner/liberty-pg:latest
+    docker pull ghcr.io/fblettner/liberty-pgadmin:latest
+    docker pull ghcr.io/fblettner/liberty-rundeck:latest
+    docker pull ghcr.io/fblettner/liberty-keycloak:latest
+    docker pull ghcr.io/fblettner/liberty-filebrowser:latest
+    ```

+## Steps for AWS Users

+If you are using AWS and need to connect via AWS CLI, follow these steps:

+1. Configure your AWS CLI:

+    ```sh
+    aws configure
+    ```

+    Follow the prompts to enter your AWS Access Key, Secret Access Key, default region name, and output format.

+2. Log in to the AWS Elastic Container Registry (ECR):

+    ```sh
+    aws ecr get-login-password --region eu-west-1 | docker login --username AWS --password-stdin <your-aws-account-id>.dkr.ecr.eu-west-1.amazonaws.com
+    ```

+    Replace `<your-aws-account-id>` with your actual AWS account ID.

 ## Additional Resources

 - [Portainer Documentation](https://documentation.portainer.io/)